pH-T/PIDZ/README.md

 2. Connect the RasPI to your wifi
 3. Connect via ssh
 4. Install [KillerBee](https://github.com/riverloopsec/killerbee)
-    + To test if installed correctly plugin your device and run `./tools/zbid`.
+    + To test if installed correctly plugin your device and run `./zbid`.
 This should display the connected device.
-5. Clone this repository.
+5. Clone this repository
 6. Run `make install`
+7. Edit the config file (e.g. edit device id)
-7. Start PIDZ with `make run`
+8. Start PIDZ with `make run`
-8. Access the UI on: http://raspi-ip:8080
+9. Access the UI on: http://raspi-ip:8080

 ## TODO
 - Sniffer.py should be able to sniff continuously on multiple channels
 - Multiple Sniffer-Threads with different devices
-- Autocreate WIFI Hotspot